 “Chatham View Police!
 Show me your hands!”

-Sheriff Woody Spencer split my world in two as I snapped out of it.
-All I felt was a sobering terror, I was scared shitless and the siren could see this in my abrupt change of facial expressions.
+Sheriff Woody Spencer’s voice snapped me out of it.
+All I felt was a sobering terror, I was scared shitless, and the siren could see this in my abrupt change of facial expressions.
 She closed her mouth and her green eyes glowed red as she pushed me aside and let out a banshee shriek.
 It was my fear which disgusted the mermaid.
-Why she stopped is a mystery but I speculate that maybe the chemicals associated with terror changed the flavor of my meat.
-Before the sheriff could shine his flashlight she had leaped into the pond, disappearing in the tranquil green waters.
+Why she stopped is a mystery.
+Before the sheriff could shine his flashlight, she had leaped into the pond, disappearing in the tranquil green waters.

-The officers had been led by a team of cadaver dogs and when they found me I was on the ground in a state of catatonia right beside the mutilated carcasses of the two young folks they had been dispatched to find.
+The officers had been led by a team of cadaver dogs and when they found me, I was on the ground in a state of catatonia right beside the mutilated carcasses of the two young folks they were searching for.